qureai/qureai.github.io/_posts/2020-11-08-smart-city-ai-enabling-mumbai-battle-covid19.md

     - Mumbai
     - Smart City
 ---

+> When the COVID-19 pandemic hit Mumbai, one of the most densely populated cities in the world, the Municipal Corporation of Greater Mumbai (MCGM) promptly embraced newer technologies, while creatively utilising available resources.
+Here is a deeper dive into how the versatility of chest x-rays and Artificial Intelligence helped the financial capital of India in efforts to containing this pandemic.

 The COVID-19 pandemic is one of the most demanding adversities that the present generation has had to witness and endure.
 The highly virulent novel Coronavirus has posed a challenge like no other to the most sophisticated healthcare systems world over.
 Given the brisk transmission, it was only a matter of time that the virus spread to Mumbai, the busiest city of India, with a population more than 1.5 times that of New York.